Lightnet/glfw_glad2/README.md

 # License: MIT

 # Informtion:
-    Using the msys2 to test build glew and glad 2.
+    Using the msys2 to test build glfw and glad 2.
 Sample test for cmake build.

 # Prerequisites
 - msys2-x86_64-xxx.exe